Engagement and Outreach

 Adopted in 1896, the university motto, Ut Prosim (That I May Serve), has long pointed to true north for Hokies.
 Hokies leave Virginia Tech with far more than an academic degree.
 Students and alumni embrace service as a way of life: They engage with others in the community, knowing that global leaders and valuable citizens must serve others in their daily lives.
 Service has become Virginia Tech’s most important tradition.

-The Campus Kitchen combats hunger and food waste by redirecting high-quality, surplus food from Dining Services to hunger-relief agencies in the New River Valley.
-Since its launch in 2015, the Campus Kitchen has provided more than 70,000 pounds of food and engaged more than 500 volunteers.
+One of VT Engage's signature programs, The Campus Kitchen at Virginia Tech, combats hunger and food waste by redirecting unserved and unused food from campus dining centers to nonprofits in the New River Valley.
+Since its launch in 2015, the Campus Kitchen has diverted more than 146,000 pounds of food to community – the equivalent of 22 elephants!

 The Big Event, a student-run community service event, is the second-largest Big Event in the nation.
 And the student-run Relay For Life on the Drillfield consistently ranks as the best in the nation, with students, alumni, families, and alumni chapters participating to raise more than $500,000 annually for cancer research.

 The Virginia Tech Corps of Cadets traces its beginnings to the university’s founding in 1872.
 Today, Virginia Tech is one of the nation’s six senior military colleges and one of just two comprehensive public research universities to operate a corps alongside a civilian student body.

 The Corps of Cadets is a four-year, full-time leadership development program.
 Cadets study leadership, learn from experts, and — most importantly — practice what they have been taught while leading the regiment of more than 1,000 of their peers.